simon-connektica/ansible-aws-vpn-client/README.md

 ```

 Enter your sudo password (BECOME password).
 Let the playbook run.
 Once the
-playbook is done running, you should have a working AWS VPN Client install.
+playbook is done running, either restart your computer or re-login into
+your desktop session (to reload /etc/profile.d) and you should have a working
+AWS VPN Client install.

 ## Fixes applied